apache/mesos/docs/oversubscription.md

 ### Task launch

- - The revocable task is launched as usual when the `runTask` request is received on the slave.
+ - The revocable task is launched as usual when the `runTask` request is received on the agent.
 The resources will still be marked as revocable and isolators can take appropriate actions, if certain resources need to be setup differently for revocable and regular tasks.